Columbia Union Leaders and Members Take Mission Trip to Ghana

 This fall, the North and South Ghana Union Women Ministries, Personal Ministries and Evangelism directors, in partnership with Hope Channel Ghana, hosted “Our Future Foretold,” a nationwide evangelism and mission initiative in Cape Coast.

 In a historic move, they invited Celeste Ryan Blyden, Columbia Union Conference executive secretary, to be the main speaker for this 11-day series.
-With support from union treasurer Emmanuel Asiedu and Ohio Conference pastor Sampson Twumasi—both of whom helped to organize the overseas mission experience -- Blyden assembled a team of volunteers.
-These individuals are members, employees and leaders of Allegheny East, Allegheny West, Ohio, New Jersey, and Potomac conferences, Kettering Health, and the Columbia Union Executive Committee, who contributed from their expertise in a variety of fields.
-This included:
+With support from Emmanuel Asiedu, Columbia Union treasurer, and Sampson Twumasi, an Ohio Conference pastor—both of whom helped to organize the overseas mission experience—Blyden assembled a team of volunteers.
+These individuals were members, employees and leaders of Allegheny East, Allegheny West, Ohio, New Jersey, and Potomac conferences, Kettering Health, and the Columbia Union Executive Committee, who contributed from their expertise in a variety of fields.
+This group included:

 - Pastor Michael Adomako